 Where an Education Contribution or as applicable instalment of an Education Contribution falls due for payment prior to the approval of Reserved Matters for the whole of the Development it shall be calculated on the basis that the Development shall comprise 150 Dwellings in accordance with the Assessment Mix PROVIDED THAT where a second or subsequent instalment falls due after Reserved Matters are approved for the whole of the Development and the calculation of that Education Contribution applying the Composition of the Development established by the approval of Reserved Matters for the whole of the Development is a lesser sum that second or subsequent instalment shall be adjusted to reflect any overpayment made by way of the earlier instalment(s) to ensure that the total Education Contribution payable reflects the Composition of the Development as established by the approval of Reserved Matters for the whole of the Development.

-If following the approval of Reserved Matters for the whole of the Development and/or payment of an Education Contribution the Composition of the Development as previously applied or as applicable established is varied (further to an application for approval of Reserved Matters or approval of a non material change to the Planning Permission or otherwise) and the calculation of the Education Contribution applying the revised Composition of the Development results in a higher figure the Owner shall pay to the County Council the difference prior to implementation of the permission which results in the increase.
+If following the approval of Reserved Matters for the whole of the Development and/or payment of an Education Contribution the Composition of the Development as previously applied or as applicable established is varied (further to an application for approval of Reserved Matters or approval of a non material change to the Planning Permission or otherwise) and the calculation of the Education Contribution applying the revised Composition of the Development results in a higher figure the Owner and the Developer shall pay to the County Council the difference prior to implementation of the permission which results in the increase.
 PROVIDED ALWAYS THAT if following the due date for payment of an Education Contribution or as applicable final instalment of an Education Contribution the Composition of the Development as previously applied or as applicable established is varied and the calculation of the Education Contribution applying the revised Composition of the Development results in a lower figure the County Council shall not be under any obligation to repay any part of the Education Contribution that has been received.

 Highway Works